+6.3.
 Methods and material for containment and cleaning up

-Minor Spills Wipe with absorbent towel.
-Wash with water (15 mins).
+Minor Spills Clean up all spills immediately.
+Avoid contact with skin and eyes.
+Wear impervious gloves and safety goggles.
+Trowel up/scrape up.
+Place spilled material in clean, dry, sealed container.
+Flush spill area with water.
 Major Spills Minor hazard.
 Clear area of personnel.
 Alert Fire Brigade and tell them location and nature of hazard.
-Control personal contact with the substance, by using protective equipment if risk of overexposure exists.
-Prevent, by any means available, spillage from entering drains or water courses.
-Contain spill/secure load if safe to do so.
-Bundle/collect recoverable product and label for recycling.
-Collect remaining product and place in appropriate containers for disposal.
-Clean up/sweep up area.
-Water may be required.
+Control personal contact with the substance, by using protective equipment as required.
+Prevent spillage from entering drains or water ways.
+Contain spill with sand, earth or vermiculite.
+Collect recoverable product into labelled containers for recycling.
+Absorb remaining product with sand, earth or vermiculite and place in appropriate containers for disposal.
+Wash area and prevent runoff into drains or waterways.
 If contamination of drains or waterways occurs, advise emergency services.